hotwax/oms-documentation/user-manuals/data-manager/dataImports.md

 ## Importing Data in OMS:

-To import data into the Order Management System (OMS), follow these simple steps:
+To import data into the Order Management System manually, follow these steps:

 1. Navigate to the Hamburger Menu.
 2. Go to MDM (Master Data Management) > EXIM (Data Import/Export) > Import.